-Art in the Library: January/February
+Art in the Library: March

 The library received a wonderful sculptural donation this fall, 2019.
 It is “Musky,” an original bronze casting of a musk ox by the well-known artist Shay Rieger.
 The donation was made by Melissa & David Fountain.
 Melissa is the niece of Ms. Rieger.
 It is currently housed under the tree in the main entrance lobby (see photo).
 ‘Musky’ is happy in its new home and loves to be petted.
 In the years to come he is likely to move around and explore other areas of the library.